haiku/website/content/guides/building/get-source-git.md

 to the branch.
 To modify the previous commits, you need to use git interactive rebase (git rebase -i).
 See <pre>git help rebase</pre> for more help on rebasing.

-Once you are done, you can update your patches on Gerrit:
+Once you are done, you can update the patches that you have previously submitted for review:

 ```sh
 git push origin HEAD:refs/for/master